laysiong/Data-Analysis-Projects/CreditCard_Analysis/README_WIP.md

   <img src="https://github.com/laysiong/Data-Analysis-Projects/assets/65546211/ad34315a-64a5-47dd-85c7-2b9bbb4cfdba">
 </p>

 <h3>Countries where our clients are from</h3>
-<p>The Top 3 Countries the client are from is Bangalore, Cochin and Calcutta.</p>
+<p>The top 3 countries that our clients are from Bangalore, Cochin, and Calcutta.</p>

 <p align="center">
   <img src="https://github.com/laysiong/Data-Analysis-Projects/assets/65546211/4de9e33d-04f4-4f6e-992a-337bd617c45a">
 </p>

 <h3>What is their spending habit? </h3>
-<p>Across all tiers, they spend on similar expenses such as  petrol, food, camera, air ticket, train ticket, and shopping. </p>
+<p>Across all tiers, they spend on similar expenses such as  petrol, food, camera, air ticket, train ticket, and shopping.
+A similar spending pattern is shown across the age group.
+The top 5 categories that are most spent on are Petrol, Camera, Food, Air Ticket and Train Ticket.</p>

 <p align="center">
   <img src="https://github.com/laysiong/Data-Analysis-Projects/assets/65546211/ee319557-c8ce-48c9-8b42-e248a97b346f">